Read the passage and mark A,B,C or D for blanks (1 to 6).

 Which of the following best summarises the passage?

-BCoordination is decisive; leaders balance strategy with patience, surface issues early, decide promptly, clarify roles, handle setbacks, and demand real improvement.
+ACoordination is decisive; leaders balance strategy with patience, surface issues early, decide promptly, clarify roles, handle setbacks, and demand real improvement.

-CTeam management is mainly inspiration and harmony; patient leaders avoid hard choices and let teams self-correct through time.
+BTeam management is mainly inspiration and harmony; patient leaders avoid hard choices and let teams self-correct through time.

 DProjects fail mostly from resource shortages; meetings and strict control prevent confusion, while silence usually signals strong alignment.